GannettDigital/simulato/docs/_pages/tutorial/tutorial-reusable-components-pt2.md

 }
 ```

-Since we change our model, remember that you always need to and change the expected state of anyone creating the component of the model you change.
+Since we changed our model, we must always change the `expected state` wherever we add the component we changed.
+Whenever a component is added to the `expected state`, it must have have a matching `state` structure to that of the component's `model`.
 {: notice--info}

 Inside the `NAVIGATE_TO_SITE` action we need to update where we add in `MainSiteLayout` to the expected state according to our new model.
 In addition, lets add 2 article components to the our expected state as they are present on the page when we navigate there.

 ```
-'use strict'
+'use strict';

 module.exports = {
   type: 'NavigateToTestSite',